datagems-eosc/dg-app-api/docs/docs/security.md

 * **Authenticated**: Authenticated user, regardless of any other characteristic vcan be granted or not granted the specific permission
 * **Anonymous**: Anonymous users be be granted or not granted the specific permission

 For context based authorization policies with a Dataset affiliation bearer, the evaluation of the kind of operations that the user can perfomr is done by interpreting the respective JWT "datasets" claim.
-The context is provided either directly by dataset id or indirectly through the memberhip of a dataset to a group that bears the granted permissions.
-The inclusion of a dataset to such a group is retrieved by the respective underpinning [Data Management](https://datagems-eosc.github.io/data-model-management/) service.
+The context is provided through the interpretation of the context grant model detailed in the [DataGEMS AAI](https://datagems-eosc.github.io/dg-aai/).

 For each of affiliation bearing datasets, the following actions (verbs) are interpreted to grant needed access:
 * browse - Grants permission to browse the dataset in a listing view and see dataset metadata